Pierre André de Suffren: Battle of Porto Praya

 The squadron departed Brest on 22 March 1781.
 En route, Artésien, which had originally been appointed to a shorter mission, found herself short on water, and Captain de Cardaillac requested permission to resupply at Santiago.
 Suffren gave permission but, unwilling to scatter his forces, ordered his entire squadron to move into Praia Harbour.
-Arriving there at 0830 the morning of 16 April, Artésien spotted five British warship at anchor; she turned, signalling "enemy ships in sight".
-Understanding that random chance had put him in contact with George Johnstone's squadron, and disregarding neutrality laws, (Note: Several authors attribute Suffren's disregard for neutrality law to his experience at the Battle of Lagos, 20 years earlier.)
+Arriving there at 0830 the morning of 16 April, Artésien spotted five British warships at anchor; she turned, signalling "enemy ships in sight".
+Understanding that random chance had put him in contact with George Johnstone's squadron, and violating neutrality laws, (Note: Several authors attribute Suffren's violation of neutrality to his experience at the Battle of Lagos, 20 years earlier.)
 Suffren ordered an immediate attack.
 At 1000, Suffren's squadron attacked, precipitating the Battle of Porto Praya.
-Having scattered and disorganised Johnstone's forces, Suffren rushed to The Cape, and arrived at Simon's Bay on 21 June.
-The Régiment de Pondichéry landed and started fortifying the Cape colony against attacks from land and from the sea, while the fleet repaired its ships and had its sick given medical attention in hospitals ashore.
+Having scattered and disorganised Johnstone's squadron, Suffren rushed to the Cape Colony and arrived at Simon's Bay on 21 June.
+The Pondicherry Regiment disembarked and started fortifying the colony against attacks from land and from the sea, while the fleet repaired its ships and had its sick given medical attention in hospitals ashore.

 Johnstone arrived in the morning of 21 July, left two frigates to watch the bay, and sailed on to Saldanha Bay.
-On 24 July, Suffren set sail with four ships, (Note: Annibal was in need of more extensive repairs to her rigging: after losing her masts at Porto Praya, she had done the rest of the journey in two of Sphinx.) chased away the British frigates, and patrolled the area around the Cape to ascertain the intentions of the British.
-Satisfied that Johnstone had renounced attacking the Cape colony, he resupplied and sailed to Isle de France (now Mauritius) with the rest of the squadron, arriving on 28 July.
+On 24 July, Suffren set sail with four ships of the line, (Note: Annibal was in need of more extensive repairs to her rigging: after losing her masts at Porto Praya, she had done the rest of the journey in two of Sphinx.) chased away the two British frigates, and patrolled the area around the colony to ascertain the intentions of the British.
+Satisfied that Johnstone had abandoned any plans of attacking the Cape Colony, he resupplied and sailed to the French colony of Isle de France with the rest of the squadron, arriving on 28 July.